HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking whether package ‘TSstudio’ can be installed ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Found the following notes/warnings:
-      Non-staged installation was used
-    See ‘/home/hb/repositories/future/revdep/checks/TSstudio/new/TSstudio.Rcheck/00install.out’ for details.
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespace in Imports field not imported from: ‘purrr’
-      All declared Imports should be used.
+    Package required but not available: ‘bsts’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # vinereg